ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 WebGPU is a simple system.
 It runs three types of functions on the GPU:

 * A Vertex Shader that computes vertices.
 The shader returns vertex positions.
 * A Fragment Shader that computes colors.
-The shader indirectly writes data to textures.
-That data does not have to be limited to colors.
+When an object is drawn, for each pixel to be drawn the GPU calls the fragment shader.
+The fragment shader then returns a color.
 * A Compute Shader that is more generic.
 It is effectively a function that you can call and request to execute as many times as you require.

 Here is a simplified diagram of a WebGPU setup to draw triangles by using a vertex shader and a fragment shader: